axelarnetwork/interchain-token-service/docs/index.md

 function interchainTokenId(address sender, bytes32 salt) public pure returns (bytes32 tokenId)
 ```

-Calculates the tokenId that would correspond to a custom link for a given deployer with a specified salt.
+Calculates the tokenId that would correspond to a link for a given deployer with a specified salt.
-This will not depend on what chain it is called from, unlike canonical tokenIds.

 #### Parameters